-Over the next twelve months, Dnister and its Members will face increased challenges caused by inflationary pressures resulting in interest rates rising.
+Dnister and its Members will continue to face challenges including cost of living pressures caused by inflation and higher interest rates.
 Rest assured, the Board of Directors, staff and Executive team are focused on ensuring Dnister continues to deliver products and services that add value to you, our Members.